1st Battalion of Somali Tirailleurs: Regimental Citations

-Citation in the regimental order awarded to the 2nd company of the Somali battalion for its conduct during the attacks in front of Longpont in July 1918, Regimental Order No. 11 of January 21, 1919:"Placed at the disposal of the RICM, the 2nd ^{company} of the 1st ^{battalion} of Somali riflemen, commanded by Lieutenant Baumgartner, participated in the attacks of 18 andJuly 19, 1918, in front of Longpont, and behaved valiantly there, suffering severe losses without weakening."
+Citation in the regimental order awarded to the 2nd company of the Somali battalion for its conduct during the attacks in front of Longpont in July 1918, Regimental Order No. 11 of January 21, 1919:"Placed at the disposal of the RICM, the 2nd ^{company} of the 1st ^{battalion} of Somali riflemen, commanded by Lieutenant Baumgartner, participated in the attacks of 18 and July 19, 1918, in front of Longpont, and behaved valiantly there, suffering severe losses without weakening."